John Brisker: Career

-A 6'5" forward/guard who played for the Toledo Rockets basketball team of the University of Toledo, Brisker played six seasons in the ABA and NBA as a member of the Pittsburgh Pipers (1969–1970), Pittsburgh Condors (1970–1972) and Seattle SuperSonics (1972–1975).
+Brisker was a 6′5″ forward/guard who played for the Toledo Rockets basketball team of the University of Toledo.
+He was selected as a supplemental draft pick in the 1969 NBA draft by the Philadelphia 76ers after previously playing only six games for the University of Toledo in what was to have been his senior year there.
+However, despite him going undrafted in the 1969 ABA draft, Brisker decided to play for the ABA's own Pennsylvania-based professional basketball team, the Pittsburgh Pipers, instead.
+Brisker played six seasons in the ABA and NBA as a member of the Pittsburgh Pipers (1969–1970), Pittsburgh Condors (1970–1972) and Seattle SuperSonics (1972–1975).
 He averaged 20.7 points per game over the course of his ABA/NBA career (26.1 points per game in the ABA, and 11.9 points per game in the NBA).

 Brisker developed a reputation as one of the most volatile players in basketball.
 According to his Condors teammate Charlie Williams, "He was an excellent player, but say something wrong to the guy and you had this feeling he would reach into his bag, take out a gun and shoot you."
 He was ejected so often for fighting that he was nicknamed "the heavyweight champion of the ABA."
 The Condors made much of Brisker's reputation as an enforcer; their media guide portrayed him wearing a pair of six-shooters.
+In Loose Balls, Tom Nissalke related a story about how his Dallas Chaparrals wanted to break a nine-game losing streak: he offered $500 to whoever decked Brisker.
+Lenny Chappell suggested he should start the game against Pittsburgh.
+Chappell was allowed to start the game and on the jump ball, he proceeded to knock Brisker out to the floor and even managed to avoid being called for a foul.

 In a 1971 game against the Denver Rockets, Brisker was ejected two minutes into the game for an elbow on the Rockets' Art Becker.
 Brisker charged back onto the court three times in order to go after Becker.
 A group of police officers threatened to arrest Brisker and finally persuaded him to return to the locker room.

+In February 1974, Brisker was assigned by the Seattle SuperSonics to the Cherry Hill Rookies of the Eastern Basketball Association.
+He scored 51 points in his debut and then 58 points in his second game.
+Brisker had scored 29 points in his third game when he exited due to a back injury.
+He returned to Seattle for treatment and convinced the SuperSonics to recall him which they did on February 14.